flat1ander/trivial-pursuit-matts-edition/README.md

 <li>As a player, I want to be able to click on one of four possible answers to the presented question</li>
 <li>As a player, I want to receive feedback if my answer is correct or incorrect</li>
 <li>As a player, I want the correct number of points to be added to my total score</li>
-<li>As a player, I only want to be able to answer each question once</li>
+<li>As a player, I only want to be able to answer each question once before moving on to the next question</li>
 <li>As a player, I want to be able to move on to the next question by clicking a button</li>
 <li>As a player, I want to receive feedback at the conclusion of the game to inform me if I won</li>